We are smoke free

 How we can support you

-If you are an in-patient at the trust, you will be asked if you smoke and offered a referral to the stop smoking service.
-After discharge, we can provide you with telephone support and a two week supply of NRT to take home.
+You will be asked if you smoke and offered a referral to your local stop smoking service.
+When we discharge you from hospital, we can provide you with up to two weeks supply of NRT to take home.

-If you are having a planned admission to one of our hospitals, the best thing you can do is contact your GP and ask for NRT to take into hospital with you, or your local stop smoking service (your GP should be able to give you details of your local service).
+If you are having a planned admission to one of our hospitals, the best thing you can do is contact your GP or your local stop smoking service and ask for NRT to take into hospital with you.
 That way you can start using NRT before you arrive.
+Your GP should be able to give you details of your local service.

-If you have an unplanned admission, you can ask any nurse or doctor to give you NRT to help with your nicotine withdrawal symptoms, and you can request a visit from a stop smoking specialist.
+If you have an unplanned admission, you can ask any nurse or doctor to give you NRT to help with your nicotine withdrawal symptoms, and you can request a referral to your local stop smoking service.

 If you are a visitor, we ask that you do not smoke during your visit.
-If you are visiting for a long period, you can buy NRT from our out-patient pharmacies at the Royal Free Hospital, Barnet Hospital, and Chase Farm Hospital.
+If you are visiting for a long period, you can buy NRT from our out-patient pharmacies at the Royal Free Hospital or from a pharmacy near Barnet Hospital and Chase Farm Hospital.